Gentian Selmani: Under-19

 He advanced higherly at international level as he was called up in Albania national under-19 football team by coach Altin Lala for the double Friendly matches against Bosnia and Herzegovina U19 on 21 & 23 April 2015.
-Selmani was called up by a new appointed coach of Albania U19 Arjan Bellaj for two last friendly matches before the competitive tournament start against Kosovo U19 on 13 & 15 October 2015.
-His impressive form shown in friendly matches convinced the coach Arjan Bellaj to include him in the squad to participate in the 2016 UEFA European Under-19 Championship qualification from 12–17 November 2015.
+Selmani was called up by the newly appointed coach of Albania U19, Arjan Bellaj, for two last friendly matches before the competitive tournament start against Kosovo U19 on 13 & 15 October 2015.
+His impressive form shown in friendly matches convinced the coach Arjan Bellaj to include him in the squad to participate in the 2016 UEFA European Under-19 Championship qualification from 12 to 17 November 2015.
 In the opening match against Austria U19, Albania U19 played with Elhan Kastrati as a first choice in a 2–1 loss.
 Selmani played the full 90-minutes match in the second match-day against Georgia U19 but lost against 1–0.
 For the closing match against Wales U19 Selmani was an unused substitute in a 3–2 win which resulted an elimination from the tournament for Albania U19 as they were ranked in the 3rd out 4 place collecting 1 win, 2 losses and a total of 4-5 goals collected.